najlachamseddine/double_list_headers/README.md

 ## warp server

-A warp server is built in the root of the project with endpoints calling the different block build functions but not finished yet (fixing tokio runtime issue).
-It could be run with `cargo run` at the root of the repo.
+Started a warp server built in the root of the project with endpoints calling the different block build functions but not finished yet.
+It runs with `cargo run` at the root of the repo.